 How to spot an issue

 If your cat is healthy, they should have a smooth and shiny coat.
 There shouldn't be any visible patches of bald skin, rashes, red or irritated skin, or signs of excessive licking, scratching or biting.
-There definitely shouldn't be any hair falling out in clumps.

 Could it be alopecia?